Can you prevent osteoporosis by just increasing your calcium intake?

 The body gets calcium either from our daily diet or from sources of calcium in the body, namely bones and teeth.
-Hence, it is important to have calcium rich foods such as dairy products with high concentration per serving of absorbable calcium, leafy vegetables (spinach etc), beans, soy etc.
+Hence, it is important to have calcium-rich foods such as dairy products with high concentrations per serving of absorbable calcium, leafy vegetables (spinach etc), beans, soy etc.

 If our body does not get or is unable to absorb enough calcium from natural sources, it starts “borrowing” calcium from the bones.
 If this is not replaced, it can have harmful and long term implications.